rekcurd/community/docs/Installation-kubeadm.md

-# Setup Drucker Environment with kubeadm
+# Setup Rekcurd Environment with kubeadm
 ## Prerequisites
 1. This guide is tested on CentOS 7.4.
 Please check the [official guide](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) if you're using other OS like Ubuntu.
 2. Ensure the account has sudo privileges to run commands below.